 We were both very satisfied with our choices, and we agreed that it was one of the best meals we had during our time in New York City.
 I can definitely see why the avocado toast is a breakfast favourite, as it’s hands down the best I’ve ever had the pleasure of trying (not that I’ve tried many, but still).
 I loved the combination of an avocado with an egg, and the edible flowers on top were a really nice touch.

 Service and payment

-During our visit, we were served by two different waiters – one brought us water and food, and the other made sure to keep those coffee refills coming.
-One thing I love about dining in the US is the fact that they never let your coffee cup run empty – my inner Gilmore was very happy indeed!
+During our visit, two different waiters served us.
+One brought us water and food, and the other made sure to keep those coffee refills coming.
+One thing I love about dining in the US is the fact that they never let your coffee cup run empty.
+My inner Gilmore was very happy indeed!

-Having breakfast at Tiffany’s is a fairly expensive experience – it’s currently priced at $32 and I had to pay $5 extra for the poached egg on my toast.
+Having breakfast at Tiffany’s is a fairly expensive experience.
+The current price is $32 (I had to pay $5 extra for the poached egg on my toast).
 If you add state tax and a tip, you can rack up a pretty hefty sum.
-Another thing you need to bear in mind while planning your visit is that debit and credit cards are the only accepted form of payment, which can be a bit of a hassle if you’re a cash kind of person like me.
+Another thing you need to bear in mind is that they only accept debit and credit cards as a form of payment.
+It can be a bit of a hassle if you’re a cash kind of person like me!